wisechengyi/wisechengyi.github.io/pages/index.md

 * **[Infra]** Develop and maintain build infrastructure including
   * build stats collection service for real time and offline analysis
   * build cache service scalable to handle tens of thousand build workers
+  * Mac build farm that supports mac builds from developer machines
 * **[Bazel Migration]** Socialize, plan, design, and implement build tool migration from Pants to Bazel, interfacing customer teams and tooling teams to better support the migration.
   * Collaborate with Managed CI team (Twitter's custom code submission system which consists of tens of thousands of workers) to find and test code built by both build tools incrementally and safely.
     * Establish and maintain performance and reliability baseline and monitoring